supercid/techdocs-wiki-tmp/Defining-Nosto-placements.md

 Here is an example of a page with multiple `<div>` elements:

 ```
-// Three separate <divs> after another one a page
+// Three separate <divs> after another on a page

 <div class="nosto_element" id="frontpage-nosto-1"></div>
 <div class="nosto_element" id="frontpage-nosto-2"></div>
 <div class="nosto_element" id="frontpage-nosto-3"></div>

 // You can also add the class and id to an element you are already using for other purposes

 <div class="sidebar nosto_element" id="nosto-sidebar">

    <h1>Hello World!</h1>
    <h2>This is the sidebar</h2>

    // You can also nest nosto elements within other wrapper elements

    <div class="nosto_element" id="nosto-sidebar-nested-1"></div>

 </div>
 ```